 Cellars None.
-Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+Electricity Accessible parts of the wiring were visually inspected without , removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply with the consumer unit located within the utility room and the meter housed externally.
+Mains supply with the consumer unit located within the hallway cupboard and the meter found externally at the front elevation.

 Gas No supply.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Water is from a mains supply.
-The bathroom is fitted with a W.C., wash hand basin and bath.
-The shower room is equipped with W.C., wash hand basin and separate shower cubicle with mixer fitting.
-Useding and het water Accessible parts of the system were visually increated apart Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
+The wet room is fitted with a wash hand basin and instant electric shower fitting.
+The cloak room is fitted with a w.c. and wash hand basin.

+Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-Heating is from a system of electric storage/panel heaters distributed throughout the property.

-There is an insulated hot water tank with immersion heaters within a kitchen cupboard.
-This provides domestic hot water.
+Heating and hot water is from a Mitsubishi Ecodan R32 air source heat pump located externally at the rear of the property.
+This serves steel panel radiators distributed throughout the property.
+There is an insulated hot water tank with dual immersion heaters within the landing cupboard.

 Drainage Drainage covers etc. were not lifted.
 Neither drains nor drainage systems were tested.
-Drainage is assumed to be connected to the main public sewer.
-I did not lift any hatches or view any chambers.
+Drainage is connected to the main public sewer.
+I did not lift any hatches or view chambers.
 Fire, smoke and burglar alarms Visually inspected.
+No tests whatsoever were carried out to the system or appliances.